This is the Blog of Tony Miles (Superintendent Minister and Team Leader of Methodist Central Hall, Westminster).

 In 2004 he pioneered an ecumenical Media Chaplaincy – primarily to support commercial radio in London and Essex.
 The project ended formally when he became full-time at MCHW, but he continues to be involved as a broadcaster and continues to offer pastoral support as a Chaplain to those he has built relationships with who work in the Media.

 Tony has written three books: ‘Maybe Tomorrow’, ‘Maybe Today’ and ‘Like A Child’ (which he wrote with his wife Frances).
 For over 14 years, he contributed to the devotional Living Light (Nationwide Christian Trust), which was also broadcast on Premier Christian Radio.

-Tony lives in Shirley, Croydon and Tony has over 25 years experience as a commercial radio presenter and many years history with hospital radio.
+Tony lives in Shirley, Croydon and Tony has over 27 years of experience as a commercial radio presenter and many years of history with hospital radio.
 In 2017 he was declared an ‘International Honouree’ by the Spin Awards 2017 in Atlanta, Georgia, USA.

 Tony is married to Frances and they have two adult children and two grandchildren.
 His interests include popular music, holidays, writing, walking, listening to birdsong, and Fulham FC.